spryker/spryker-docs/docs/scos/dev/updating-spryker/updating-spryker.md

 The most *reasonable strategy* of staying up to date is sticking to the Spryker release cycle and updating modules whenever there is a new release announcement.
 To get notified about releases,  [subscribe to the release notes](/docs/scos/user/intro-to-spryker/releases/releases.html).
 During the active development phase, it makes sense to do updates more often, for example, monthly.

+## Spryker Safari materials

+Check out the how to migrate and update Spryker projects video for more details on the topic.

+{% wistia kitd5w26zq 960 720 %}

 ## Next steps

 [Feature or module updates](/docs/scos/dev/updating-spryker/feature-or-module-updates.html)

-## Spryker Safari materials

-Check out the [How to migrate and update Spryker projects video](https://training.spryker.com/pages/spryker-tv?wchannelid=papy2tx2f6&wmediaid=kitd5w26zq) for more details on the topic.